 Originally built in 1914 by the Great Northern Railway, Sperry Chalet was completely gutted by fire in 2017.
 The NPS reconstructed the historic building and it reopened in 2020.
 It is the more comfortable of the two backcountry chalets.

 Located 7 miles (11 km) from Lake MacDonald and only accessible by horse or hiking a 6.5-mile (10.4 km) trail.
-Reservations required for private rooms without electricity, heat or running water.
+Reservations are required for private rooms without electricity, heat or running water.
 A restroom is in an outbuilding with running cold water.
 No showers.
 Meals are on the American plan (provided).

 Granite Park Chalet